gabriellanzer/UE4NetworkTool/README.md

 # UE4NetworkTool
 This repository is the **UE4 Network Tool** initiative.
 A tool that provides support to launch Unreal Dedicated server from the `.uproject` and analyze network related data (aka.: sequence of frame snapshots).

+## For usage
+Define an environmental variable pointing to the UE4Editor binary executable called `UE_EDITOR_PATH`.
+Server launcher only works in Windows.

 ## Setting-up for Development
 This project uses CMake as it's buil system generator and Conan as a dependency package manager.
 Some dependencies are header-only and thus already included in the repo.
 Both CMake and Conan are required for the code to build:
 - CMake: https://cmake.org/